jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 ## Undirected

 An undirected graph is one in which there is no directional relationship between any two nodes.

+## Value

+In a map, a value is the stored data associated with a key.

 ## Vertex